palmerr23/Teensy8x8AudioBoard/Board Files/Combo Wing/readme.md

-# 4 input Combo XLR/TRS Wing Board for balanced or unbalanced inputs.
+# 4 input Combo XLR/TRS Wing Board for balanced or unbalanced inputs

+Only one Combo XLR socket is shown for clarity.